khajdari/WhoopsPay/JUICE_SHOP_INTEGRATION.md

 proceedWithPayment() {
   const selectedMethod = this.getSelectedPaymentMethod();

-  if (selectedMethod === 'paypwned') {
+  if (selectedMethod === 'whoopspay') {
-    this.checkoutService.initiatePayPwnedPayment(this.orderData)
+    this.checkoutService.initiateWhoopsPayPayment(this.orderData)
       .then(transactionId => {
-        // User will be redirected to PayPwned console.log('Redirecting to PayPwned for payment approval');
+        // User will be redirected to WhoopsPay console.log('Redirecting to WhoopsPay for payment approval');
       })
       .catch(error => {
         this.showError('Payment initiation failed.
 Please try again.');